 Program Control Flow Browser

-The Program Control Flow Browser provides an interactive graph that visualizes the control flow of a COBOL program.
+The Program Control Flow Browser provides an interactive graph that visualizes the control flow of COBOL and PL/I programs.
 This is an advanced capability available with an active license.

 'program-control-flow-sample'